 Trips with multiple days, 1-2-3-4-day trips, the driver will not be placed in the rotation during this multiple-day trip, and he or she will be skipped until the next trip is assigned according to the normal rotation.

 Once the trip list is published if a driver for any reason cannot do any day of a multiple-day trip, the driver will not be replaced on these missed trip days.
-The next driver on the regular roatation during the week will be used to cover for the refusal.
+The next driver on the regular rotation during the week will be used to cover for the refusal.
 During the weekend, the standby list provided by the Trip Coordinator will be used.
 No changes will be made to the regular trip rotation.

 Multiple trips to one sponsor cancelation; The Department will follow the order of assigning trips according to the list used by the trip coordinator.
 The last one on the assigned trip in alphabetical order will be the one to be canceled.